Living

 The inciting incident occurs at 12 minutes when Williams receives his cancer diagnosis from the doctor: he has only months to live.
 The news is delivered clinically, shattering his carefully constructed existence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Williams actively chooses to seek out Miss Margaret Harris, the young former employee who resigned, drawn to her vitality and joy for life.
+This indicates the protagonist's commitment to Williams actively chooses to seek out Miss Margaret Harris, the young former employee who resigned, drawn to her vitality and joy for life.
 He decides to learn from her how to live., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Margaret finally confronts Williams about why he seeks her out.
+Significantly, this crucial beat Margaret finally confronts Williams about why he seeks her out.
 He confesses he's dying and wants to know her secret for living.
 She tells him: do something meaningful, like approve the playground petition., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, Williams sits alone on the playground swing set he fought to create, in the snow, at night.
-He sings "The Rowan Tree" softly to himself - a moment of profound solitude before death., illustrates the protagonist at their lowest point.
+He sings "The Rowan Tree" softly to himself - a moment of profound solitude before death., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 79% of the runtime.
 The film shifts perspective: Williams has died.
 The wake becomes the threshold where others must reckon with what his transformation means for their own lives., demonstrating the transformation achieved throughout the journey.